Tejas1Koli/explainmate-next/README.md

-# UPSC Explain
+# ExplainMate AI

-This is a NextJS application built with Firebase Studio that provides AI-powered explanations for UPSC (Union Public Service Commission) exam-related questions.
+This is a NextJS application built with Firebase Studio that provides AI-powered explanations for various questions.

 ## Core Features

 - **User Authentication**: Secure signup and login for personalized experiences.
-- **Question Input**: Users can input their UPSC-related questions into a text area.
+- **Question Input**: Users can input their questions into a text area.
 - **AI Explanation**: The application utilizes a GenAI flow to generate clear and student-friendly explanations for the submitted questions, including Markdown and LaTeX formatting.
 - **Additional Notes**: Users can add their personal notes to the AI-generated explanation.
 - **Save & View Notes**: Logged-in users can save their questions, AI explanations, and personal notes.
 They can view, edit, and delete these saved notes.